julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_tool_generate-doc.md

 ---
 title: anyquery tool generate-doc
-description: Learn how to use the anyquery tool generate-doc command in AnyQuery.
+description: Learn how to use the anyquery tool generate-doc command in Anyquery.
 ---

 Generate the markdown documentation of the CLI